Most people are boring. Not you.

 Allow in total silence people to interrupt them.

-3. Become a passionate storyteller.
+Finally, seek to become a passionate storyteller.

 Create stories around subjects that you’re truly passionate about.